davharris/als-prognosis/presentation-script.md

 # Predicting ALS symptom progression

-Hi, I'm Dave Harris, and I'll be telling you about my work on using forcasting the progression of Lou Gehrig's disease, which is a neurodegenerative disease causing paralysis.
+Hi, I'm Dave Harris, and I'll be telling you about my work on forcasting the progression of Lou Gehrig's disease, which is a neurodegenerative condition causing paralysis.

 It's a lot more common than many people realize: the lifetime risk is about 1 in 400 people.